Dragjon/Nectar/README.md

 </div>

 ## Overview
-My first successful attempt at using neural networks to create a relatively strong chess engine that can beat me!
+My first successful attempt at using neural networks to create a "strong" chess engine that can beat me!

 ## Playing
 ### Locally